Repair or Replace My Boiler: Which One?

 Age of Boiler

 On average, boilers have a lifespan of 15 to 20 years.
 However, this can vary depending on factors such as maintenance history, usage patterns, and the quality of the boiler itself.
+Regular maintenance and servicing can extend the life of a boiler, but eventually, even the best-maintained boiler will reach the end of its useful life.

 Several factors can influence the lifespan of your boiler, including water quality, frequency of maintenance, and the presence of corrosion or rust.
+If your boiler is approaching or has surpassed this age range, it might be time to consider a replacement to avoid unexpected breakdowns and improve your home's energy efficiency.

 Efficiency

-The dramatic drop in your boiler's energy efficiency is another hint that it's time for a replacement.
-Energy bills are higher for older boilers since they are often less energy-efficient than newer models.
 You may save money on your monthly energy bills and lessen your carbon footprint by switching to a newer, more efficient boiler, which will also help the environment by lowering carbon emissions.
+Additionally, many new boilers are eligible for government incentives or rebates, making the initial investment more affordable.

 Repair vs Replacement Costs